MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, startup settings are imported at first run, and users can choose whether to import this data manually by selecting browser settings option during later browsing sessions.

 You can set this policy as a recommendation.
-This means that Google Chrome will import startup settings on first run, but users can select or clear **browser settings** option during manual import.
+This means that Microsoft Edge will import startup settings on first run, but users can select or clear **browser settings** option during manual import.

 **Note**: This policy currently manages importing from Microsoft Edge Legacy and Google Chrome (on Windows 7, 8, and 10) browsers.